Keertilata20/ai-phish-guard/README.md

 # 🛡️ AI Phish Guard

-Detecting deception before it detects you.
+#### Detecting deception before it detects you.

-AI Phish Guard is a phishing link detection web app that analyses suspicious URLs using behavioral signals, structural patterns, and multilingual phishing indicators — including Hindi-targeted scam attempts.
+AI Phish Guard is a context-aware phishing detection system designed to identify multilingual and behaviour-driven phishing attacks using structural URL analysis and social-engineering pattern detection.

 It provides users with a clear visual explanation of risk instead of just saying “safe” or “dangerous”.